kyma-project/api-gateway/docs/user/troubleshooting-guides/03-80-apirule-v2-introduction/03-83-apirules-are-missing-from-kyma-dashboard.md

     state: Warning
 ```

-In case the APIRule was created using the `v1beta1` version, the output will show
-the `gateway.kyma-project.io/original-version: v1beta1` annotation.

 ## Cause

 The APIRules were originally created using the `v1beta1` version, and you haven't yet migrated them to the `v2` version.
-The APIRule v1beta1 API is no longer available either via the Kyma Dashboard or the `kubectl` command.
+The APIRule v1beta1 API is no longer available either via the Kyma Dashboard.
 To make sure that the support for the APIRule is maintained, you need to migrate the APIRules to the `v2` version.

 ## Solution